The Truth Behind GMOs

-I have yet to wrap my head around why such an immense amount of people still remain so opposed to food bioengineering.
-We live in a world where feats in science and technology are being made, and accepted, in a variety of fields on a daily basis, so why does it have to stop at food?
-Humans allow the phone in their pocket to emit electromagnetic radiation against their body everyday, yet when they see their tomatoes are labeled GMO, all bets are off the table.
-Most of this disapproval is simply from ignorance.
-I’m sure when the microwave first came out, many people refused to get within 500 feet of them, let alone allow one to heat foods in their own home.
-Modified foods and their sources may sound unfamiliar and scary, but I assure you the intentions behind their creators are benevolent.
-The most common issues leaving people reluctant against biotech foods is that they are worse for your health and the environment than their organic counterparts.
-Luckily, neither of these misconceptions are true.
+We live in a world where feats in science and technology are being made, and accepted, in a variety of fields on a daily basis, so it surprises me that such a large amount of people remain so opposed to food bioengineering.
+We allow the phone in our pocket to emit electromagnetic radiation against our body everyday, yet when we see our tomatoes are labeled GMO, all bets are off the table.
+Most of this resistance is due to the fact that we aren’t given enough information to make the correct choice.
+When the microwave first came out, many of our grandparents refused to get within 500 feet of them, let alone cook with them in their own home.
+Modified foods and their sources may sound unfamiliar and scary, but their creators aim to engineer food that provides health benefits, is naturally pest resistant, and end famine by creating greater yields with less space.
+The most common issues leaving people reluctant against biotech foods is that they are worse for your health and the environment than their organic counterparts, neither of which being true.

 Would you buy food with genetically modified ingredients if you knew they were in there?

 This survey revealed that 82.5% of people would not purchase foods if they knew they contained gm ingredients.
 Considering approximately three-fourths of foods in supermarkets are GMO, you may have a hard time getting around them, and have probably already purchased countless gm products without knowing so.
 Do not fear, however, this doesn’t mean you’ve killed the planet or will turn ill overnight.